janahlin/nerd-facts-replacement/README.md

    dbt seed

 5. Transformations:
    Run the dbt models to transform and load the data.
-The dimension models target the swapi schema in your DuckDB database:
+The dimension models target the main schema in your DuckDB database:
    ```bash
    dbt run